grommet/grommet/.github/ai-instructions/styling.md

 ### 1. Theming & Styling

 - **Use `styled-components`:** Grommet utilizes `styled-components` extensively.
 AI should generate styled components and heavily rely on `theme` variables.
 Filter non-DOM props before styling using `shouldForwardProp`.
 - **Consuming & Namespacing Themes:** Inside a component, always extract theme values using `const { theme, passThemeFlag } = useThemeValue()`.
-When creating a new component, all its default theme tokens must live under a dedicated `theme.<componentName>` namespace in `base.js`.
+When creating a new component, default theme tokens should live under a dedicated `theme.<componentName>` namespace in `base.js`.
+When a component is closely related to or extends an existing one (e.g., `SelectMultiple` extending `Select`), it may reuse or extend the existing component's theme namespace rather than introducing a wholly new one.
 - **Theme Registration:** Keep theme keys alphabetical in `base.js` and add matching declarations in `base.d.ts`.
-Avoid theme fallbacks unless migrating.
+Avoid hardcoded theme fallbacks (e.g., `theme.myComponent.color ?? '#000'`) — fallbacks hide missing tokens from users with custom themes.
+Only add a fallback when explicitly migrating from an older theme shape to a new one.
 - **No Class Names or Inline Styles:** Do not output CSS class names or inline React `style={{}}` tags.
 - **Disabled and ReadOnly states:** Do not inject custom CSS for disabled or readOnly.
 Instead, explicitly use the `disabledStyle()` and `readOnlyStyle()` helpers.
 - **Global Focus:** Global focus styling should come from theme `global.focus.focusStyle`.